Particle physics - LHC - ATLAS

 Czech Technical University in Prague

-September 2024 – September 2025 · Prague (CZ)
+October 2024 – September 2025 · Prague (CZ)

 Other responsibilities included:

-- Contributed to ATLAS software validation efforts, focusing on b-tagging performance in high-occupancy environments
+- Contributed to ATLAS software validation efforts, focusing on $b$-tagging performance in high-occupancy environments

 - Acted as the ATLAS bJet/ID/MinBias signatures expert-on-call and online coordinator during active data-taking periods